🪨

 🤝Ownership and Operations

 Saxum Vineyards is owned and operated by Justin Smith and family.
 The estate operates from the James Berry Vineyard property in the Willow Creek District west of Paso Robles.
 Annual production is intentionally limited to approximately 4,000 to 5,000 cases across all bottlings.
-Sales are conducted almost exclusively through mailing list allocation, with very limited restaurant distribution and no retail program in most markets.
+Sales are conducted almost exclusively through mailing-list allocation, with very limited restaurant distribution and no retail program in most markets.
 The estate has no public tasting room.
-The James Berry Vineyard is the foundational estate source, with single-block bottlings (Bone Rock, Rocket Block, Heart Stone, and others) drawn from designated parcels within the vineyard plus selected smaller adjacent properties.
+Single-block bottlings (Bone Rock, Rocket Block, Heart Stone, and others) draw from designated parcels within James Berry plus selected smaller adjacent Willow Creek properties.
 Justin Smith continues as winemaker and managing partner.

 • Justin Smith and family: ownership and management continuous from 2000 founding